rukΒ·si

 Network prefix tells IP package handlers like routers where to send the package to find the network.
 When the package enters the network, host identifier is used to identify a machine inside the network.

-Network prefix is expressed in Classless Inter-Domain Routing (CIDR) notation.
+Network prefix is in Classless Inter-Domain Routing (CIDR) notation.
 But of course you also need the full address to actually calculate the network prefix.

 /[Prefix Length in Bits]